Kidney Stone Treatment in Tucson, AZ

 Like many problems, making stones is an inherited trait.
-In addition, the greatest risk to having a second stone was having the first one.
+Also, the greatest risk of having a second stone was having the first one.
 You can do several things to decrease your risk of making your first stone or making additional stones.

 - How to reduce the risk of making more stones: Have your stone analyzed for composition.
 This will dictate what additional tests are needed to help prevent future stone formation.
 Continue drinking at least 2-3 liters of water a day.

 Uric Acid Stones: Limit consumption of foods containing purines.
 This includes red meat and nuts.
 Your doctor may prescribe allopurinol to block the production of uric acid in addition to medicine to alkalinize the urine such as bicarbonate or PolyCitra.

 Calcium Stones: Do NOT limit the consumption of calcium foods.
 Limit the consumption of high oxalate foods such as tea, coffee, cola, chocolate, nuts, and green leafy vegetables such as spinach.
 After a thorough work-up, medications are tailored to the problem discovered.
 The most common sources include:

 - Renal Leak Hypercalciuria: This is when the kidneys spill excess calcium in the urine.
 Treatments include water, a stone dissolver such as UroCit-K, and possibly hydrochlorothiazide to reabsorb the calcium.